 Dietitians work in a wide range of settings, from hospitals, to private practice and community health programs.
 They are equipped to develop personalised nutrition plans for individuals with various needs, such as diabetes management, weight loss, sports performance, and much more.
 When seeking professional guidance to address specific medical conditions or dietary restrictions, dietitians are the professionals best suited to provide tailored dietary advice in line with current medical guidelines.

-The term "nutritionist" is not regulated to the same extent as "dietitian."
+The term "nutritionist" is not regulated like the title "dietitian."
 Nutritionists may have varying levels of education, ranging from a bachelor's degree in nutrition, to self-study or online courses.
 While some nutritionists may choose to pursue certification through organisations like Nutrition Australia, it's important to note that the title "nutritionist" does not carry the same standardised qualifications as "dietitian."

-Naturopaths practice naturopathic medicine, which is a holistic approach to healthcare.
-They are not typically licensed as primary care physicians in Australia, but may join professional associations like the National Herbalists Association of Australia (NHAA) or the Australian Naturopathic Practitioners Association (ANPA).
+Naturopaths use a “holistic” style of care and are not licensed as primary healthcare providers in Australia.
+Some choose to join professional associations like the National Herbalists Association of Australia (NHAA) or the Australian Naturopathic Practitioners Association (ANPA), but this isn’t the same as being a regulated health professional.

 Profession